The Mining & Energy Union is a Division of the Construction, Forestry, Maritime, Mining and Energy Union.

 The Union was first federally registered in 1915 as the Australasian Coal & Shale Employees Federation (ACSEF).
 Amalgamations in the 1990s, including with the Federated Mine Mechanics Association (FMMA), expanded industry coverage, creating the United Mineworkers Federation of Australia (UMFA).
-After a further series of amalgamations we became the Mining & Energy Division of the Construction, Forestry, Mining and Energy Union (CFMEU).
-The CFMEU is one of Australia's largest unions.
+After a further series of amalgamations we became the Mining & Energy Division of the Construction, Forestry, Mining and Energy Union (MEU).
+The MEU is one of Australia's largest unions.

 The Union has a District Structure which covers most of Australia.
 Districts directly provide services to members.
 Read more about Districts and Find Your District.